 Its most basic offering, Business Essentials, offers those features as well as online versions of Microsoft Office, Power Point Collaboration for video conferencing, email with 50 GB of storage per user and is offered for only $6 per month (monthly subscription).
 For $15 a month (monthly subscription), you can upgrade to Business Premium and receive the fully installed versions of Office for your Windows or Mac.
 While this is not an unimpressive bundle of services, these features are confined to internal communications.
 Local and international calling are not included in this price range, and neither are features like call queues, advanced routing, music-on-hold, etc.

 However, Skype for Business is not limited to an internal communications application today.
-This is because it also acts as a base for multiple add-on applications that have been launched in recent years.
+Now, it also acts as a base for multiple add-on applications that have been launched in recent years.
 These add-ons, specifically Skype Cloud PBX and Skype PSTN, have made Skype for Business a viable option for many companies to use as a business communication platform.

 What is Skype PSTN?